-- Establishment of a "smart machinery promotion office" in charge of integrating and coordinating interagency resources in order to reap gains from cooperation and synergy. - A smart manufacturing technology verification facility in the Taichung City Precision Machinery Innovation

-Technology Park has established a Taiwan smart manufacturing planning center, integrated AI intelligent software, a digital cloud platform and a 5G industrial application verification environment to provide a total solution for strategy transformation with all of the essential technology upgrades needed by domestic operators.
-European, American, and Japanese Industry 4.0 manufacturers are also invited to demonstrate smart manufacturing technology capabilities, and help accelerate the transformation to smart manufacturing in Taiwan.
+- Establishment of a "smart machinery promotion office" in charge of integrating and coordinating interagency resources in order to reap gains from cooperation and synergy. - A trial smart manufacturing operations facility established in the Taichung City Precision Machinery Innovation Technology Park has set up an all-Taiwan-made equipment prototyping center, and invited leading European, American, and Japanese Industry 4.0 manufacturers to demonstrate smart manufacturing technology capabilities, and accelerate the transformation to smart manufacturing in Taiwan.